Nepal Tibet Bhutan Tour

 It might be one of the foremost overused cliches within the travel universe, but the thought of exploring the kingdom deep within the Himalayas still gives people goosebumps.
 Millions of backpackers and jet-setters travel in search of this mystical kingdom.

 The sheer remoteness and peace residing in the Himalayas are full of mythical tales still waiting to be solved.
-Further, these mountains have the most incredibly unique and delightful natural blessings and cultural insights on the earth.
+Further, these mountains have the most unique and delightful natural blessings and cultural insights.
 This Nepal Tibet Bhutan Tour has been designed to be the best.

 Many westerners fantasize about visiting the Himalayan kingdom of the South Nation.
 Each nation in this world offers flavor and attractions second to none.
 Firstly, Nepal showers you the magnificent views of the tallest mountain peaks globally and its own diverse culture.

-The Tibetan pleasure, sitting on the roof of the planet, offers unrivaled natural scenery and turquoise lakes.
-And there’s Bhutan that bestows the palatial Buddhist monasteries- the last Shangri-La in Asia.
+Sitting on the roof of the planet, the Tibetan pleasure offers unrivaled natural scenery and turquoise lakes.
+And Bhutan bestows the palatial Buddhist monasteries- the last Shangri-La in Asia.
 Instead of battling which one is the best suited for you, we visit all three of them in a single trip.
 The entire Nepal Tibet Bhutan Tour will undoubtedly feel peaceful and rejuvenating by its picturesque pastoral landscape and natural blessings.

 So, our journey to the cultural and natural center of Asia commences from the city of Katmandu.
 Furthermore, as we stroll along the cobbled streets of an ancient palace, we relive the history of Nepal.
 Also called the “City of Temple,” Kathmandu offers multiple UNESCO World heritage sites within a small area.
 The ancient pagoda-roofed temples are full of devotees and mysticism.

-Secondly, you get to be thrilled by the endless stretch of crystal white mountains covered in Himalayan peaks as we take a flight to Pokhara.
+Secondly, as we take a flight to Pokhara, you are thrilled by the endless stretch of crystal white mountains covered in Himalayan peaks.
 This so-called city of the lake is another canvas for mother nature.
 The banks of Phewa and the views of Sarankot will please our hearts.
 Likewise, the distinct views of some world’s tallest mountains, such as Annapurna, Dhaulagiri, Manaslu, Fishtail, and more, will be a delight.
-Back in Kathmandu, we get ready for the exciting Journey to Lasha for the second part of the Nepal Tibet Bhutan Tour.
+Back in Kathmandu, we prepare for the exciting Journey to Lasha for the second part of the Nepal Tibet Bhutan Tour.

 Lastly, we move to explore the tiny Himalayan kingdom of Thunder Dragon.
 Bhutan is one of the world’s little-known treasures.
 The country is awash with irresistible attractions and mystic stories.
 This last existing Buddhist kingdom serves you with the rightful blend of modernization, culture, and nature.
 The county, too, remained in splendid isolation, focusing on preserving its deep Buddhist traditions and pristine landscapes.